IMF quits Greek talks; EU tells Tsipras to stop gambling

 "There are major differences between us in most key areas," IMF spokesman Gerry Rice said in Washington.
 "There has been no progress in narrowing these differences recently and thus we are well away from an agreement."

-Greece needs a deal to unlock aid before the end of the month when it is otherwise set to default on a 1.6 billion euro ($1.8 billion) repayment to the Washington-based IMF.
+Greece needs a deal to unlock aid before the end of the month when it is otherwise set to default on a 1.6 billion euro (1 billion pounds) repayment to the Washington-based IMF.

 That could trigger capital controls and possibly push Greece out of the euro zone, with unpredictable consequences for financial markets and the European economy.